About Independent Adoption

 You or your legal representative will be required by the Court to file a report of all expenditures you paid in connection with the birth, placement and adoption of the child.

-To help cover some of the costs involved in completing the Home Study process, the California State law cites that adopting families be assessed a fee of $2950.
-This fee is payable to the Department of Children and Family Services (DCFS).
-This fee can be reduced or waived for low-income families upon verification of their income and need.
+To help cover some of the costs involved in completing the Home Study process, the California State law cites that adopting families be assessed a fee of $4500.
+This fee can be reduced to $500 for low-income families upon verification of their income and need.
+The applicable fee is payable to the Department of Children and Family Services (DCFS).